 Magnesium is an essential mineral necessary for countless functions and processes, including but not limited to:

 In short, every cell in the human body needs Magnesium to function properly.
-Yet over half of people in the United States suffer from a magnesium deficiency.
-Add to that the fact that a whopping 50 to 70 million Americans have ongoing sleep issues, and you’ll see that supplementing with Magnesium can be one of the best ways to promote sleep and overall well-being.
+While you can get it from your diet, over half of people in the United States still suffer from a magnesium deficiency.
+Add to that the fact that a whopping 50 to 70 million Americans have ongoing sleep issues, and you’ll see that taking a Magnesium powder supplement can be one of the best ways to promote sleep and overall well-being.

 According to a 2023 review published in the journal Biological Trace Element Research, observational studies show a positive association between magnesium status and several markers of sleep, including: